fmilotta/fmilottaSiteSRC/content/project/medicalresearch.md

 **Related Publications:**

+- {{% staticref "publication/catanuto2018breast/" %}}*Breast Shape Analysis With Curvature Estimates and Principal Component Analysis for Cosmetic and Reconstructive Breast Surgery*.
+In Aesthetic Surgery Journal (ASJ 2018).{{% /staticref %}}
+- {{% staticref "publication/allegra2017description/" %}}*Description of Breast Morphology through Bag of Normals Representation*.
+In Proceedings of 19th International Conference on Image Analysis and Processing (ICIAP 2017).{{% /staticref %}}
 - {{% staticref "publication/gallo2016breast/" %}}*Breast Shape Parametrization Through Planar Projections*.
 In Proceedings of International Conference on Advanced Concepts for Intelligent Vision Systems (ACIVS 2016).{{% /staticref %}}
-- {{% staticref "publication/allegra2017description/" %}}*Description of Breast Morphology through Bag of Normals Representation*.
-In Proceedings of 19th International Conference on Image Analysis and Processing (ICIAP 2017).{{% /staticref %}}

 In the last decade, 3D scanners have been employed in architecture, engineering, biology, cultural heritage as well as diagnostic medicine and reconstruction surgery.
 These devices allow doctors to get a detailed virtual model of a human body.
 The opportunity to acquire body parts shape, including soft tissues like the female human breast, has motivated our conjunct study with medical specialists in breast reconstruction.